awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-commandline-fleet.md

 ## Download the CloudWatch agent package using an S3 download link<a name="download-CloudWatch-Agent-on-EC2-Instance-commandline-fleet"></a>

 You need to install the agent on each server where you will run the agent\.

+**Amazon Linux 2**

 The CloudWatch agent is available as a package in Amazon Linux 2\.
 If you are using this operating system, you can install the package by entering the following command\.
 You must also make sure that the IAM role attached to the instance has the **CloudWatchAgentServerPolicy** attached\.
-For more information, see ﻿[Create IAM roles to use with the CloudWatch agent on Amazon EC2 instances](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-roles)﻿\.
+For more information, see [Create IAM roles to use with the CloudWatch agent on Amazon EC2 instances](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-roles)﻿\.

 ```
 sudo yum install amazon-cloudwatch-agent
 ```

+**All operating systems**

 On all supported operating systems, you can download and install the CloudWatch agent using the command line with an Amazon S3 download link as described in the following steps\.